Join us

 Who can be a Trustee?

 Trustees need to be a member of the Society and working in healthcare, research or education.
-Up to two trustees can be members of industry.
+Up to two Trustees can be members of industry.

 How do I apply?